Cacti are an excellent plant for beginners because they’re easy, low maintenance, and can be grown indoors or outdoors!

 You can keep the soil moist by watering it whenever it is dry.

-One of the most important things to remember when rooting cactus in the soil is that they do not like to be overwatered or watered too often!
+One of the most important things to remember when rooting cacti in the soil is that they do not like to be overwatered or watered too often!

-However, the amount of time it takes your plant to begin rooting depends on many different factors, including which type of cutting you are taking and what kind of environment you keep them in while growing new roots!
+However, the time it takes for your plant to begin rooting depends on many factors, including which type of cutting you are taking and what kind of environment you keep them in while growing new roots!

-You can tell when your cactus is ready to be transplanted into the soil when the roots have grown several inches in length and are an off-white or brown color.
+You can tell when your plant can be transplanted into the soil when the roots have grown several inches long and are off-white or brown.

 As the roots grow, you should begin to see some new growth on your cutting, which will indicate that they are ready for repotting!

-When this happens, carefully remove your cactus cutting from its pot and begin to loosen up the roots around the edges.
+When this happens, carefully remove your plant from its pot and loosen the roots around the edges.

-Fill a new pot with cactus or succulent soil and make sure that the hole is deep enough so that your cacti can sit comfortably without having their bases buried in the dirt.
+Fill a new pot with cactus or succulent soil mix, and ensure the hole is deep enough so the plant can sit comfortably without having its base buried in the dirt.

-Place your cactus cutting in the pot and press down on top of the soil gently but firmly.
+Place your plant in the pot and press down on top of the soil gently but firmly.

 This waiting period allows the soil time to settle around the roots, which helps reduce shock when you begin watering after this period.